 - 1. Select Diagnose > Reciter > Digital I/O. - 2.
 Using the channel switch, select a channel. - 3.
-In the Channel switch area, check that the expected channel number appears. - 4.
-If there is a discrepancy, follow these steps: - a.
-Check the DIP switch settings against the binary channel number displayed. - b.
-Check that the correct channel selection option (Binary, BCD, or invert) is displayed.
-If not, select the correct option in Configure > Base Station > System Interface: Channel selection area.
+In the Channel switch area, check that the expected channel number appears.
+(A hardware channel number of 0 means that the channel is defined by software.) - 4.
+If there is a discrepancy, check that the correct channel selection option (Binary, BCD, or invert) is selected in Configure > Base Station > System Interface.